2024 CONUS Temperatures

 ERA5 for CONUS is also out, and to make apples to apples comparisons, I changed nClimDiv to Celsius and set it to a 1951-2000 baseline.

-The three are statistically identical, with USCRN showing marginally more warming than nClimDiv and ERA5 splitting the difference between the other two.
+These are statistically indistinguishable, with USCRN showing marginally more warming than nClimDiv and ERA5 splitting the difference between the other two.
 If I didn't tell you which was which, you wouldn't be able to tell.

 And while proper comparisons between temperature and CO2 should use GMST (the US is only 2% of the globe), I see many contrarians plotting CONUS temperatures and CO2 with scales specifically chosen to create the impression that the US is not warming in a manner consistent with the increase in CO2 concentrations.
 So I thought it might be useful to show the correlation between CONUS temperatures and CO2 forcings.
 There is more scatter in the data due to the fact that US is a small fraction of the surface area of the globe, but the correlation is still clear.
 The US is warming at a rate of 0.73°C/W/m^2.